nucleic/atom/docs/source/basis/basis.rst

 Here we import several things:

-- |Atom|: This is the base class to use for all object relying on Atom.
+- |Atom|: This is the base class to use for all objects relying on Atom.
 It provides the some basic methods that will be described later on or in the API documentation.
 (This class inherits from a more basic class CAtom)